chunquedong/Sric/README.md

 - no function overload
 - define one var per statement
 - no RAII
-- no constructor and destructor
+- no explicit constructor and destructor
 - no nested class, nested function
 - no namespace, only module
 - no macro